 If any provision of 454 CMR 28.00 shall be held inconsistent with the laws of the Commonwealth, or held unconstitutional, either on its face, or as applied, the inconsistency or unconstitutionality shall not affect the remaining provisions.

 Fees

-A schedule of fees is available from the Department posted at www.mass.gov/dols.
+A schedule of fees is available from the Department posted at the Department’s website.